spirpinias/BWA-Mem/README.md

 Verbosity
 - Amount of logging info from BWA.
 0 outputs nothing, 1 outputs errors, 2 for warnings and errors and 4 or higher for debugging.
 4 will not output alignments.

+Sort and index
+- Sort and index bam file after alignment using sambamba.

 ## Output

 **.bam**: Output alignments

+**.bam.bai**: Output index (if chosen)

 <hr>